 - It is crucial to be constantly aware of yourself, others, and your surroundings!
 A studio can be a dangerous environment where things can happen very quickly.
 Be prepared to stay focused and pay attention at all times.
-Watch out for others and always announce when you are moving with hot tools or hot glass in hand.
+Watch out for others and announce when you are moving with hot tools or hot glass in hand.

 - We work with high temperatures, and you must hydrate before, during, and after your participation.
 If you feel dizzy, weak, or need a break, notify staff and move away from the equipment to rehydrate.
 Water is available for all workshop participants.

-In the unlikely event, there is an accident you must notify a staff member immediately.
-For the safety of others if you are sick or think you may be coming down with something, please do not blow in our pipes.
+In the unlikely event there is an accident.
+You must notify a staff member immediately.
+For the safety of others, if you are sick or think you may be coming down with something, please do not blow in our pipes.

 - Hydrate.
 Drink lots of water before your participation.
 Bringing your water or sports drink works best.

 - Using alcohol or illegal drugs before making glass may impair your participation.
 Studios are smoke-free.

 - Gum chewing is not allowed in the studio.
 If you blow with gum in your mouth, it can clog our pipes!

 - Wear closed-toe shoes – no open toes or heels, no sandals.
 You will be standing most of the time, so wear comfortable shoes.

 - Wear natural fibers – cotton or wool.
 Natural fibers hold sweat, while nylon and other synthetics can melt with heat and stick/burn to the skin.
 Long sleeves and blue jeans are recommended to protect your skin from the heat.
 Do not wear bulky, loose, or heavy clothing.